vidursatija/vidursatija/README.md

 ## Abstract
 I do machine learning by specialization and am a software engineer at heart.
-- I’m currently working full-time as an ML engineer at [Vector.ai](https://vector.ai) and as a MLOps engineer(part-time contractor) at [Hyfe.ai](https://hyfeapp.com).
+- I’m currently working full-time as an ML engineer at [Vector.ai](https://vector.ai).
-- I’m currently learning economics.
+- I’m currently learning a bit of economics, history, geography, and brushing up on algebra and calculus.
 - I can help you with career guidance.
-- I’m looking for help with languages.
 - I enjoy playing soccer, badminton, table tennis, and chess.
+And enjoy cycling long.
 - Fun fact: I love pizza so much that I once had it for 17 days straight.